fahadhd/ObjectStyleTransfer/README.md

 ## Synopsis

-Recomposing objects in images in the style of other images using opencv, torch, and the jcjohnson fast neural style library.
+Recomposing image foreground objects in the style of other images using opencv, torch, and the jcjohnson fast neural style library.

 #Results